-- Revenues in the final budget increased over the adopted budget due to allocation of federal onetime funding, increased state programs, increased LCFF revenues, and special education local revenues.
-Actual revenues were higher than budgeted due to increased LCFF from the 2021-22 ADA proxy calculation and local receipts. - Expenditures in the final budget increased over the adopted budget due to increases in employee costs and materials.
-Actual expenditures were lower than budgeted due to unrecognized additional classified salary costs.
+- Revenues in the final budget increased over the adopted budget due to allocation of federal one-time funding, increased state programs, increased LCFF revenues, and special education local revenues.
+Actual revenues were higher than budgeted due to increased LCFF from the 2022-23 ADA proxy calculation and local receipts. - □ Expenditures in the final budget increased over the adopted budget due to increases in employee costs and contracted services.

 Over the course of the year, the District revises its annual budget to reflect unexpected changes in revenues and expenditures.
-The final amendment to the budget was approved June 14, 2022.
+The final amendment to the budget was approved June 20, 2023.
 A schedule of the District's General Fund original and final budget amounts compared with actual revenues and expenditures is provided with the basic financial statements in the audited financial report.